raffaeleberardo/PptToPdfConverter/README.md

-# Python PowerPoint To PDF Converter
+# Python PowerPoint to Pdf Converter for Windows OS
 Simple ppt to pdf converter written in Python.
-Open the script, pass the path where you stored all the ppt files you want to convert and the script will do the converting job for you ;)
+Open the script, pass the path where you stored all the ppt files you want to convert and the script will convert the ppt to pdf for you.